-- 1. To remove the empty cylinder, rotate the black lever all the way over towards the reserve (full) cylinder.
-The indicator will turn green and the reserve cylinder becomes the service cylinder.
-Next, shut off the valve on the empty cylinder. - 2.
+- Turn the knob on your automatic regulator so the arrow points to the tank opposite the one to be removed.
+Shut off the gas valve on the bottle to be removed. - Disconnect the rubber gas line at the bottle to be removed.
+(This fitting has a left hand thread and turns in the opposite direction to most threaded fittings.) - 3.
 Turn the large clamping "T" handle counterclockwise until the hold down bracket is loose enough to remove the bottle.
-If your trailer is equipped with a gas bottle cover the "T" handle must be removed, and then remove the cover before removing the bottle. - 3.
-Now, disconnect the cylinder supply hose, and have the cylinder refilled.
+If your trailer is equipped with a gas bottle cover the "T" handle must be removed, and then remove the cover before removing the bottle.